T-Goon/Brigham-and-Womans-Path-Finding-App/README.md

 ### Login

 This is the login menu for users.
 Face ID on this menu will be toggled on by default and the app will auto-fill your username if your face is detected in the database.
 Toggling off face ID will clear both the username and password fields.

+There are 3 built in accounts created for development purposes that can be used:
+- Admin
+  - Username: admin
+  - Password: admin
+- Staff
+  - Username: staff
+  - Password: staff
+- Patient
+  - Username: patient
+  - Password: patient

 ![image](https://user-images.githubusercontent.com/32044950/120939721-4efed280-c6e7-11eb-98d1-1a6b8532d441.png)